Print

 Mango Teriyaki Salmon Recipe

-5 Stars 4 Stars 3 Stars 2 Stars 1 Star
+5 Stars 4 Stars 3 Stars 2 Stars 1 Star 4.7 from 41 reviews

 Delight in the vibrant flavors of this Easy Mango Teriyaki Salmon recipe, featuring wild salmon marinated in a sweet maple teriyaki sauce and topped with a fresh, zesty mango salsa.
 Perfectly pan-fried for a crispy exterior and juicy interior, this dish pairs beautifully with steamed white rice for a satisfying meal.